typesense/typesense-website/docs-site/content/30.0/api/curation.md

 }
 ```
 With that enabled, if query tokens don't match any curation rule, it'll try to match rule using synonyms of query tokens.
-Suppose there is synonym added to collection,
+Suppose there is a synonym added to collection,

 ```json
 {